 Anything else you’d like to share?
 Everyone who’s thinking about an SRI portfolio should read our white paper.
 It’s not an SRI utopia full of wind farms and solar panel companies, but it’s interesting to read how the portfolios are constructed and what’s taken into account.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance and forecasts are not reliable indicators of future performance.
-Tax treatments apply.
+Tax treatment depends on your individual circumstances and may be subject to change in the future.